 Termites can survive just about anywhere.
-It doesn’t matter if it’s rainy or sunny, dry or humid, indoor or outdoor, city or country—termites will find a way to survive, and they’ll certainly find some food to eat.
+It doesn’t matter if it’s rainy or sunny, dry or humid, indoor or outdoor, city or country — termites will find a way to survive, and they’ll certainly find some food to eat.
 But what conditions do termites thrive in?
+Unfortunately, conditions are perfect here in Southern California, where we provide our alternative termite treatments.
 Here are just a few places where termites are happy and healthy, and exploring a variety of dining options.

 But what happens when there are no trees or plants for the termites to eat?
 What if termites are stuck in the concrete jungle?
 More often than not, they’ll munch on the next best thing: Your home.

 Cardboard Boxes Full of Clothes and Keepsakes

 The damage caused by termites isn’t limited to wood and plant life.
 Termites are always looking to satisfy their collective cellulose fix, so they’ll eat anything with cellulose in it: books, important documents, photographs, cardboard boxes, and clothes — especially clothes.
 While dead wood is about 40-50 percent cellulose and leafy green matter is about one-third cellulose, cotton fiber is almost 90 percent cellulose, making your cardboard box full of old sweaters a perfect dining option for city-dwelling termites.
 Termites can invade a basement or attic space very quickly, and make a mess of the cellulose-based objects inside before you know they’re there.
 Without a careful eye on your keepsakes, termites could eat away at years of memories and mementos.